Table of Contents

-Meaning, Definition and Elements of Possession || Jurisprudence ||
+Meaning, Definition, and Elements of Possession || Jurisprudence ||

 Possession is very difficult to define in English Jurisprudence.
 But it is a very important topic.
 Human life and society would become impossible without the retention and consumption of material and non-material things.
 Food, clothes, tools, etc. are essential items to use.
 We get hold over the first to claim possession.
-It is not just acquisition of things but it is a continuing claim for use of the item.
+It is not just the acquisition of things but it is a continuing claim for the use of the item.
 It may be legal or illegal.

 It is a prima facie evidence of ownership and anyone desiring to disturb a possessor must show a better title or a better possessory right.

-Meaning of possession:-
+Meaning of possession in Jurisprudence:-

 In Roman law possession was termed as a ‘Possessio’.
 The term possessio denoted physical control over things.
 In legal terminology, there is no word more ambiguous in its meaning than possession whether considered in relation to immovable property.
 In law, possession means a fact or condition of a person having such control of property that he may legally enjoy it to exclusion of others except against the true owner or prior possessor.